m4ns0ur/base64-vscode-plugin/README.md

 ## Features

 You can select text and encode/decode to/from Base64.
-Search in command pallete for base64 or use the key bindings.
+Search in command palette for base64 or use the key bindings.
 Multi-lines and Hex to Base64 is supported.

 ![screenshot1](images/screenshot1.png)
 ![screenshot2](images/screenshot2.png)